-A user enters the system by accessing the console port with a terminal program or via IPSec protected Telnet or SSH v2 session to a LAN port.
-The security appliances will prompt the User for their password.
+A user enters the system by accessing the console port with a terminal program or via IPSec protected Telnet or SSH session to a LAN port.
+The security appliance will prompt the User for their password.
 If the password is correct, the user is allowed entry to the executive program.
 The services available to the User role consist of the following:

-- Status Functions: Image version currently running, installed hardware components, and version of hardware installed. - Network Functions: Initiate diagnostic network services, such as ping. - Directory Services: Display directory of files kept in flash memory. - Run Self-Tests: Execute Known Answer Test on Algorithms within the cryptographic module.
+- Status Functions: Image version currently running, installed hardware components, and version of hardware installed. - Network Functions: Initiate diagnostic network services, such as ping. - Directory Services: Display directory of files kept in flash memory.